N0-man/lwr-playground/README.md

 # LWC Boilerplate Example

 The **LWC Boilerplate** example contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running.
+This was bootstrap using `yarn create lwr`

 ## Project Setup